“… the greatest limitation in writing software is our ability to understand the system we are creating.”

 On the other hand, software is expected to evolve to meet new needs!
 However, just because it’s easier to retrofit software than my little Ford Fiesta, that doesn’t mean it’s easy.
 Anyone who has tried to fix one bug in their code, only to introduce three more, can attest to the difficulty of changing software.

 The difficulty is that as we add features to software, it becomes more complicated.
 And the more complicated our software is, the harder it is to understand, and therefore the harder it is to maintain.
-This means changes take more effort measured in developers-hours, which is a stand-in for “cost”, as developer time is the most valuable, and often most expensive, cost of software development.
+This means changes take more effort measured in developers-hours, which is a stand-in for “cost,” as developer time is the most valuable, and often most expensive, cost of software development.
 The practical effect of this is that as software ages, it requires more time to implement fewer improvements, as software development grinds down.
-Entropy is any form is almost certainly unavoidable.
-However, a good design can dramatically slow the growth of entropy, and reduce the overall effort required to make a software change.
+Entropy in any form is almost certainly unavoidable.
+However, a good design can dramatically slow the growth of entropy and reduce the overall effort required to make a software change.

 “The measure of design quality is simply the measure of the effort required to meet the needs of the customer.
 If that effort is low, and stays low throughout the lifetime of the system, the design is good.
 If that effort grows with each new release, the design is bad.
 It’s as simple as that”